smithlabcode/dnmtools/documentation/docs/counts.md

 -c, -chrom
 ```
 File or directory of files containing the chromosome sequences (FASTA
-format; `.fa` suffix assumed).
-If the input is a directory, it should
+format; the `.fa` suffix assumed).
+If the input is a directory, it
-contain several FASTA files, each one of which contains a chromosome
+should contain several FASTA files, each one of which contains a
-sequence.
-These should be the exact same as used for mapping the
+chromosome sequence.
+These should be the exact same as used for
-reads. [required]
+mapping the reads.
+This parameter is required.

 ```txt
 -s, -suffix
 ```
-Suffix of FASTA files (assumes `-c` specifies directory).
+Suffix of FASTA format files (only relevant if `-c` specifies a
+directory of files).

 ```txt
 -n, -cpg-only
 ```
 Print only CpG context cytosines.
 This significantly reduces the
 output size in most genomes.
+Note that using this option does not
+merge data as symmetric CpGs.

 ```txt
 -v, -verbose